white-devil42/Atomic-with-meteor-support/README.md

 You can download this from [releases](https://github.com/white-devil42/Atomic-with-meteor-support/releases).
 Download and drag into your 1.18+ mods folder to use.

+## Important
+First you will have to start minecraft without meteor and change click gui from right shift to any other key

 ## Installation

 ### GNU/Linux <!--on top-->